LejhandG/python-mini-games/README.md

 ### Trivia Game
 A trivia quiz game that fetches questions from the Trivia API and presents them in a Tkinter GUI.

+### Stock Tracker
+A tool that tracks stock prices and sends an email alert if significant changes occur, including top news articles.

 ## Installation